Sports massage for runners

 - Hamstring work including sciatic nerve mobility

-- Glute medius for stability
+- Glute max for power, glute medius for stability

 - Deep six hip rotators